cBioPortal/cbioportal/docs/portal.properties-Reference.md

 skin.quick_search.gene_query.session_id=
 ```

-One can show show quick search by setting `skin.quick_search.show=true`
+One can show quick search by setting `skin.quick_search.show=true` (default is
-(default is false).
-The studies being queried when querying a gene is
+false).
+The studies being queried when querying a gene is configured by
-configured by specifying a cancer study list e.g.
+specifying a cancer study list e.g.

 ```
 skin.quick_search.gene_query.cancer_study_list=laml_tcga_pan_can_atlas_2018,uvm_tcga_pan_can_atlas_2018